jon-heard/obsidian-inline-scripts-library/README.md

 ### mythicgme_ui.sfile
 An extension to __mythicgme.sfile__ that provides graphical ui versions of shortcuts.

-- __fate__ - Ask user to choose the odds for this fate check.
+- __ui fate__ - Asks the user to choose the odds for this fate check.
-Display the answer to a yes/no question, possibly with a random event attached.
+Displays the answer to a yes/no question, possibly with a random event attached.
-- __scene__ - Ask user to choose whether chaos increased or decreased last scene.
+- __ui scene__ - Asks the user to choose whether chaos increased or decreased last scene.
 Starts a new scene with the chosen chaos value adjustment.

 ***